xfantasyx/OpenUSD/docs/tut_generating_new_schema.rst

       :filename:`usdSchemaExamples.dll` and :filename:`.lib`) and the
       :filename:`usdSchemaExamples` directory to :filename`<prefix>/plugin/usd`

-    * You may encounter an :filename:`ImportError DLL load failed` when running from Python 3.8+ on Windows.
+    * You may encounter :filename:`ImportError DLL load failed` when running from Python 3.8+ on Windows.
 This is due to the DLL directory not being added to trusted locations and can be resolved by manually adding the :filename:`resources` directory before import via :filename:`os.add_dll_directory`.